 I found a repair product called Q-Bond while surfing YouTube… see video links below… and it looked like it worked so I purchased a kit.
 Q-Bond is essentially super glue along with filler material.
 The two together work very well.

-Over the last few months I have used Q-Bond to make several repairs.
-I repaired the door-pull on my pickup truck door, the air conditioner control knob on the dash and the toilet flush peddle along with several smaller items.
+Over the last few months, I have used Q-Bond to make several repairs.
+I repaired the door-pull on my pickup truck door, the air conditioner control knob on the dash and a toilet flush peddle along with several smaller items.

-Maybe I am a slow learner but a couple of the repairs didn’t hold the first time.
-A little more thought and another application, I now believe the repaired parts are probably stronger than the originals.
+I am a slow learner but so a couple of the repairs didn’t hold the first time but, after a little more thought, and another application, I now believe the repaired parts are probably stronger than the originals.

 You should avoid breathing the fumes when applying the adhesive they are noxious.
 Same goes when sanding or grinding the cured adhesive.